B44 (New York City bus): Select Bus Service

 Bus stops were consolidated, with several of the lesser used stops, on the northern and southern portions of the route changed from Limited to local.
 Off-board fare collection was installed, significantly reducing the amount of time it takes for buses to spend at bus stops.
 Bus lanes were implemented on 9.6 miles along both directions of the route, covering over half of the route.
 Northbound buses were rerouted from New York Avenue to Rogers Avenue, a corridor already served by the B49.
 This allowed for the length of the northbound route to be decreased, and it benefited the northbound route by putting it on a wider street with multiple traffic lanes.
 B44 local service was kept on New York Avenue to continue serving passengers along that street.
 As a result of this, riders on both Rogers Avenue and New York Avenue now have direct service to destinations north of Fulton St. 62-foot-long, 3-door buses were put into service on the route, replacing the 40-foot-long, 2-door buses that previously served the B44 Limited.
 The B44 local continued to use the 40-foot-long buses.
-Bus bulbs with new bus shelters and greenery were also installed.
-Bus bulbs were installed, allowing for more room for people to wait, allowing for the installation of bus shelters and greenery, and allowing bus to pull straight in and out of stations without pulling over.
+Bus bulbs were installed, allowing for more room for people to wait, allowing for the installation of bus shelters and greenery, and allowing for buses to pull straight in and out of stations without pulling over.
 Resulting form the installation of bus bulbs or neckdowns, which shorten the crossing distances, traffic injuries along the corridor were reduced by 37%.

 Two stops were added to the B44 SBS, at Gates Avenue and Avenue L, because of strong public feedback, and B44 local service was increased after the implementation of the B44 SBS.
 Real time information screens are being added to bus stops along the route.

 As a result of the conversion to SBS, travel times decreased between 15-31% compared to the B44 Limited.
 In addition, ridership along the B44 SBS increased 10% from 2014 to 2015, going against the 1% decline in overall Brooklyn ridership during the same time frame.

 After years of requests by Councilman Chaim Deutsch and local residents, a stop was added at Avenue R on September 2, 2018, shortening the 1 mile-long distance between the Kings Highway and Avenue U stops, while providing transfer to the B2 and B31 buses.
 New York City Transit and the Department of Transportation had refused to add the stop, claiming that it was unnecessary, and that the local stop could not fit articulated buses.
-A protest had been held on April 30, 2015 by seniors and local officials to put pressure on the MTA.
+A protest had been held on April 30, 2015, by seniors and local officials to put pressure on the MTA.